 Perhaps you are totally fine with the house purchase you can afford and love your neighborhood and have no pending utility issues… but you just noticed a crack along the floorboard by the front door.
 Maybe you dismiss it for the caulk shrinking… and then a few months later, it’s a little bit bigger… and bigger… is your foundation sinking?
 Maybe there are new cracks by the windows or new water stains on the ceiling… these are all small indicators that your house might have some structural issues.
 Also, these are signs that you might be living in the wrong house.

-Southern California and CA in general have plenty of cash buyers for houses in any shape.
+Greater Los Angeles and California in general have plenty of cash buyers for houses in any shape.
 These buyers are a great option to get out of your wrong house ASAP, but prepare yourself to accept less than retail price.
 They will save you a lot of time and hassle by taking the house off your hands.
 You might be able to restructure your mortgage or transfer loan to another lender.
 If you feel you’ve been intentionally misled by the seller or real estate agent, you can file a lawsuit against them, or the inspector if their report didn’t include the major structural issues (check with your lawyer).
 If now isn’t the right time to ditch the wrong house, perhaps renting a room/the house out might be a good idea to give you peace of mind so you can sell it down the road.
 Or, if you’re ready to change your situation and get this house out of your life and into the rear-view mirror, Homesmith Group can help!